Physicslibrary/Threejs-VR-Sensors/README.md

 <img src="images/1-PyMLX90614.png" width="600">

 Try "from smbus2 import SMBus" and few other methods in python to check things.
-The temperature is reading is in Celsius.
+The temperature reading is in Celsius.
 For example, hand is ~22 degC and head is ~31 degC.
-Method sensor.get_object_2() gives -273.15 degC which is absolute zero Kelvin (calibration?).
+Method "sensor.get_object_2()" gives -273.15 degC which is absolute zero Kelvin (calibration?).

-Here is a python code to output temperature at 10Hz for 60min (just for testing):
+Here is a python code to output temperature at 10Hz for 60min (for testing):

 <pre>
 #!/usr/bin/python